movia/bi-iis-ftp-eventgrid-notifier/README.md

 ## Use Case

 You have some legacy on-prem FTP / FTPS server running on IIS 7.5 or newer (e.g. Windows Server 2008 R2 or newer).
-3rd parties are dumping file on it, and you want Azure Data Factory, an Azure Function or other event-driven components to fire, once a file has been uploaded to the server.
+3rd parties are dumping files on it, and you want Azure Data Factory, an Azure Function or other event-driven components to fire, once a file has been uploaded to the server.

 ## Build

 Build the `IisFtpEventGridNotifier.sln` with Visual Studio.
-If you are biulding this on a machine which have not installed the IIS FTP Service, then copy the `Microsoft.Web.FtpServer.dll` from your FTP server and put it into the `Reference Assemblies` folder.
+If you are building this on a machine which have not installed the IIS FTP Service, then copy the `Microsoft.Web.FtpServer.dll` from your FTP server and put it into the `Reference Assemblies` folder.

 ## Installation and Configuration

-1. Prerequisites: You have already an Event Grid Topic created in Azure, and have the corresponding url of the *Event Grid End Point* and *Event Grid Key*.
+1. Prerequisites: You have already an Event Grid Topic created in Azure, and have the corresponding url of the *Event Grid End Point* and *Event Grid Access Key*.

 2. Copy the resulting `IisFtpEventGridNotifier.dll` to the server with IIS and install it into the [Global Assembly Cache](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/gac), e.g. using the [GAC Util](https://docs.microsoft.com/en-us/dotnet/framework/tools/gacutil-exe-gac-tool) that ships with Visual Studio: